pyrva/rvatech-presentation/slides.podium/slides.md

 Fetching a tweets for a small hashtag over a short period of time is pretty straightforward, but doesn't scale well.

-Let's automate the process by getting our data directly from Twitter's API.
+Let's automate the process by getting data directly from Twitter's API.

-To do so, we'll be using a python library that wraps around Twitter's API- [`tweepy`](https://pypi.org/project/tweepy/)
+To do so, we'll use a python library that wraps Twitter's API: [`tweepy`](https://pypi.org/project/tweepy/)

 ---